hilaryzen/MKS21X-FinalProject/README.md

 1/13/19:

-Hilary: Wrote save methods, created MenuDemo.java and worked on displaying sheet and highlighting cells
+Hilary: Wrote save methods, created MenuDemo.java and worked on displaying sheet, highlighting cells, editing the table, and saving it in the terminal